HanifDS/WillyWonka-Golden-RAG/README.md

 ## The S3 corpus: synthetic, but company-shaped

 None of this is real data.
-Willy Wonka would I do apologise.
+Willy Wonka would not be happy at my liberties and I do apologise.
 It is a **made-up but realistic** intranet: named roles, document IDs, dates, “CONFIDENTIAL” markings, and facts that **repeat across files** (headcount 3,200, founded 1962) the way a real handbook, annual report, and board minutes would overlap.

 That overlap is deliberate.
 A managed RAG system should find the right *kind* of document (precision) and, when a number lives in more than one place, not miss the extras (recall).
 A single Wikipedia-style page would not test that.